oxc-project/acorn-test262/test-typescript/tests/cases/compiler/narrowByBooleanComparison.ts.md

                         "start": 878,
                         "end": 904,
-                        "raw": "'Not a string or an array'", "value": "Not a string or an array" }
+                        "raw": "'Not a string or an array'", "value": "Not a string or an array", "regex": null,
+                        "bigint": null
+                      }
                     ],
                     "callee": {